Sights and Places in Indonesia

 Indonesia's capital and cultural melting pot.
 Taman Mini Indonesia (Indonesia in miniature), Sea World at Ancol and Ancol Dream Land, National Monument (Monas), cultural performances at Taman Ismail Marzuki, Wayang Museum, National Museum, Bird market (Pasar Burung), Istiqlal Mosque.

-Shop until you drop in the many shopping malls.
+Shop until you drop in the many shopping malls: Jakarta has the world's highest shopping mall density per capita.

 Looking for a place to stay or to unwind a bit?
-Kemang is one of Jakarta's many neighborhoods.
-It has become a favorite location for expatriates.
+Expats favor Kemang neighborhood.

 Pulau Seribu (Thousand Islands)

-North from Jakarta in the Java Sea is a popular weekend destination.
-There are cottages for rent and attractions include snorkeling, diving and fishing on many different small islands.
+North from Jakarta in the Java Sea is a popular weekend destination, called Thousand Islands.
+There are cottages for rent and activities include snorkeling, diving and fishing.

 Bogor